robocorp/robocorp/logging/docs/handling_sensitive_data.md

 ## Handling sensitive data

-By default `Robot Framework Output Stream` will show information for all the `Keyword` calls as well as the parameters passed to methods.
+By default `Robocorp Logging` will show information for all method calls in user code as well as some selected libraries automatically.

 This is very handy but comes with the drawback that some care must be must be taken in order for sensitive data to be kept out of the logs.

 The most common use cases and APIs are explained below: